umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/_index.md

 Students get an A if their average score is 4.5 or higher, a B if it is 3.5 or higher, but below 4.5, and so on.
 If they are near one of the transition points, the recitation instructor decides whether to round the grade up or down based on the student’s class participation.

-Note: See Prof. Winston's article, “[Skills, Big Ideas, and Getting Grades Out of the Way](http://web.mit.edu/fnl/volume/204/winston.html)” in the MIT Faculty News Letter for more information about his approach to assessment.
+Note: See Prof. Winston's article, “{{% resource_link "9968b954-cc9c-4201-a9a3-0b62bbf242c3" "Skills, Big Ideas, and Getting Grades Out of the Way" %}}” in the MIT Faculty News Letter for more information about his approach to assessment.